gardener/gardener/docs/proposals/20-ha-control-planes.md

 > NOTE: This section should be read in context of the current limited definition of a zone outage as described above.

 The machines which were previously stuck in either `Pending` or `CrashLoopBackOff` state are now in `Running` state and if there are corresponding `Node` resources created for machines, then the zonal recovery has started.

-> NOTE: In the future, when `Zonal Health` is introduced as a resource, then one could also inspect the status of this resource to identify zone recovery.

-### Future scope: Tracking Zone Health

-A zone is shared across one or more seed clusters.
-If an availability zone is no longer reachable or available then it can potentially impact more than one seed cluster.
-A request to schedule a new shoot control plane should avoid a non-available zone and therefore seed(s) which have their worker pools in unhealthy zones.
-This is especially valid for HA shoot control planes where control plane components like `etcd` (assuming a 3 member cluster) will then be provisioned with only 2 members, thereby running with no further failure tolerance.

-It is therefore proposed that a new custom resource `Zone` be introduced which will be initially used to track the health of a zone as part of its `status`.
-A `ZoneController` will periodically inspect the health of a zone by inspecting network connectivity, health of provisioned nodes, health of critical services hosted, etc. in the zone and report the state as part of its `status`.
-The consumer can leverage this information to further decide how to react.

-In general, tracking zonal health should be undertaken especially when the move is towards multi-zonal clusters.
-The above is just one proposal, but there can be other even better ways to achieve this.
-This is outside the purview of this GEP and should be taken up separately.

 ### Recovery